How to Handle Counteroffers and Pushback in Salary Negotiations

 Additional PTO – More vacation or sick days.

-Example Response: "I understand the salary limit, but would it be possible to discuss additional PTO or a signing bonus to bridge the gap?"
+"I understand the salary limit, but would it be possible to discuss additional PTO or a signing bonus to bridge the gap?"

 4. Know When to Accept or Walk Away

+If the final offer meets your minimum acceptable salary, consider accepting.
 If it falls significantly short and there’s no flexibility, it may be best to decline and explore other opportunities.

 Example Response (If Accepting):